kyma-project/test-infra/docs/prow/prow-jobs-quick-start.md

     kyma:
       prNumber: <PR NUMBER>
 ```
-> **NOTE:** It is recommended to keep PRs as draft ones until you're satisfied with the results.

 - For more details on how to use `pjtester`, see [this](https://github.com/kyma-project/test-infra/blob/main/development/tools/cmd/pjtester/README.md)
   document.

+6. Create a pull request (PR) to `test-infra` repository.

+> **NOTE:** It is recommended to keep PRs as draft ones until you're satisfied with the results.

-6. Run test with a comment on your `test-infra` pull request (PR)
+7. Run test with a comment on your `test-infra` pull request (PR)
    e.g. using `/test all`
    - To learn more about interacting with prow, see [this](./prow-jobs.md#interact-with-prow) document.
    - Look also on [prow command help](https://prow.k8s.io/command-help) for more commands.